Nordstrom/win_printer/README.md

 ## Sample Usage

-### Create a local file system backup of the DHCP server DB.
-Requires DHCPServer to be already installed.
+### Create a local file system backup of the print server queues and drivers.

     win_printer_backup 'Ensure queue is recently backed up to local file system' do action :config # default